Keats/tera/docs/content/docs/_index.md

 #### slugify
 Only available if the `builtins` feature is enabled.

-Transform a string into ASCII, lowercase it, trim it, converts spaces to hyphens and remove all characters that are not numbers, lowercase letters or hyphens.
+Transforms a string into ASCII, lowercases it, trims it, converts spaces to hyphens and removes all characters that are not numbers, lowercase letters or hyphens.

 Example: `{{ value | slugify }}`